 Consider referring to the ANAO Capability Framework which describes the skills, knowledge and attributes we expect of our people.

 To be eligible for our graduate program, you must:

-- be a current Australian citizen;
+- be an Australian citizen

 - be willing to relocate to Canberra*.

 *Position locations – The ANAO is located in Canberra and this is where all graduate positions are based.
 We provide relocation assistance if you need to move from interstate.